ludocode/onramp/docs/virtual-machine.md

 A _stream_ is a file that only supports reading, writing, or both.
 It is used to transfer data from one program to another.

 Streams do not have a size.
-Handles referring to streams do not have a position and do not support seeking. `tell` and `seek` return an error when called on a stream handle.
+Handles referring to streams do not have a position and do not support seeking. `size` and `seek` return an error when called on a stream handle.
+(Programs rely on this error to detect when a file is a stream.)

 A stream may support reading, writing, or both.
 If a stream only supports reading, `write` on the stream returns an error, and vice versa.
 A writable stream must be opened in read-write mode in order to write to it.